-The SHI shows that Truro had 25 subsidized units as of the completion of the 2020 census, making up 1.88 percent of its total housing stock.
+The SHI shows that Truro had 25 subsidized units as of March 2022, making up 2.29 percent of its total housing stock.

-The total number of units in Truro, which is used as the denominator when calculating Truro SHI percentage, has changed following the full release of 2020 census data.
-When the denominator changes, the percentage of housing units on the SHI dropped.
+The total number of units in Truro, which is used as the denominator when calculating Truro SHI percentage, will change following the full release of 2020 census data, currently estimated to be in late 2022.
+When the denominator changes, the percentage of housing units on the SHI will drop unless more units are added.
 Additionally, the Cloverleaf units were initially added to the SHI after the comprehensive permit was issued but were removed when building permits were not issued within a year.
 These units will return to the SHI once constructed.